Burp Suite for Pentester: Turbo Intruder

 Turbo Intruder’s Installation

-It’s not difficult to find this plugin neither to install it, simply navigate to the Extender tab and then further select the bApp Store option within it and once you scroll your mouse down, you’ll find it right in front with a rating reaching to almost 5 stars.
+It’s not difficult to find or install this plugin.
+Simply navigate to the Extender tab in Burp Suite, then select the BApp Store option.
+Once you scroll down, you’ll find the plugin right there, with a rating close to 5 stars.

 Now simply hit the install button over in the description and there we’re ready to go.